fxr256/fxr256.github.io/_posts/2019-01-06-knowledge-transfers.markdown

 ---
 layout: post
-title:  "The Trouble with Knowledge Transfers"
+title:  "The Trouble with Knowledge Transfer Meetings"
 date:   2019-01-03 18:00:01 +0100
 categories: working culture
 ---
-Have you ever done a knowledge transfer?
+Have you ever done a knowledge transfer meeting?
 If so, how do you feel about it now?
 Do you think it was helpful, that you achieved something?
 Or do you consider it a waste of time?

-Personally, I'm dissatisfied with the knowledge transfers I gave in the past.
+Personally, I'm dissatisfied with the knowledge transfer meetings I gave in the past.
 While I think I managed to transfer some knowledge, I'm quite sure that I didn't get the best end result for the used time and effort.
-To clarify: When talking about knowledge transfers, I mean dedicated meetings (usually an hour long) where some expert educates a number of participants about some topic.
+To clarify: When talking about knowledge transfer meetings, I mean dedicated meetings (usually an hour long) where some expert educates a number of participants about some topic.
 Usually, the meeting is recorded and sometimes someone even listens to the recording.
 I think this is style of knowledge transfers should be avoided.
 Here are my reasons: